individual-brain-charting/public_protocols/RSVP_Language/protocol/langexpy_script/README.md

 To launch the protocol, please run the script __language.py__.
 Make sure the directory with the input files exists.
 The path of this directory shall be defined in the config file.

-In order to select the block number from which the protocol shall start, please note that the numeration starts from O.
+In order to select the block number from which the protocol shall start, please note that the numeration starts from 0.

 To reorder trials within each block according to a pre-specified sequence, please uncomment the corresponding routine in __protocol.py__.
 Make sure the directory with the files containing the new sequences exist.
 The path of this directory shall also be defined in the config file.